opensearch-project/documentation-website/_api-reference/cluster-awareness.md

 ## Example: Weighted round robin search

-The following sample request creates a round robin shard allocation for search traffic, using an undefined ratio.
+The following sample request creates a round robin shard allocation for search traffic, using an undefined ratio:

 ### Request